dvopalecky/gen-mapper/README.md

 ## Credits
 I found the app [here](https://dvopalecky.github.io/gen-mapper).
 I forked the app [here]().
-Curtis Sergeant - introduced me to the concept of generational mapping and provided useful feedback for this app
+Curtis Sergeant - introduced the OG programmer to the concept of generational mapping and provided useful feedback for this app
 Translators from all over the world that helped with different translations JavaScript/CSS libraries used: